 Health and Energy (contractor MSA) split five sediment samples from the Columbia River.
-The monitoring program did not collect soil samples for this reporting period.
 Two sediment samples were collected upriver from Hanford at Priest Rapids Dam, one along the Hanford Site perimeter at the White Bluff Slough, and two downriver from Hanford at McNary Dam.
 Figure 3.4.1 shows these locations, along with other historical sediment sample sites.